massivebird/massivebird.github.io/content/about/_index.md

 My only criticism of Neovim is that it isn't written in a statically typed language.
 I live inside my NixOS machine, but I still use a Windows PC because the world is run by proprietary people.

-A list of the purest liquid gold albums of all time (so far):
+A list of the Best Drinks in Existence (so far):

 + MGMT's _Congratulations_ (2010)
 + Daft Punk's _Discovery_ (2001)